Learn why using a clindamycin and tretinoin combination cream might be a great addition to your skincare regimen.

-Products that also contain Niacinamide (like our Strut Acne Formula) can help counter tretinoin irritation.
+Products that also contain Niacinamide (like our Strut Acne Formula) might help counter tretinoin irritation.

-The addition of Niacinamide (Vitamin B3) also helps with inflammation, hydration, and helps smooth out the skin surface structure.
+The addition of Niacinamide (Vitamin B3) might also help with inflammation, hydration, and helps smooth out the skin surface structure.

 We outlined the full benefits of including Niacinamide Here.